skcode0/saai/README.md

   - labels have been one-hot-encoded (OHE) to reflect on multilabeling (28 sentiments based on GoEmotions)
   - Merged datasets
   - Data augmentation (TextAttack) added to certain minority/underrepresented labels
-- 3 models (w/ class weighing to deal with imbalanced datasets) have been trained (saved locally and uploaded to Hugging Face):
+- 5 models (w/ class weighing to deal with imbalanced datasets) have been trained (saved locally and uploaded to Hugging Face):
-  - Model using only GoEmotions dataset (go)
+  - Model using only GoEmotions dataset (`go`)
-  - Model using GoEmotions and 3 other datasets (sources listed down below) (merged)
+  - Model using GoEmotions and 3 other datasets (sources listed down below) (`merged`)
-  - Model using GoEmotions, 3 other datasets, and data augmentation (only on some minority labels) (augmented)
+  - Model using GoEmotions, 3 other datasets, and data augmentation (only on some minority labels) (`augmented (v1)`)
+  - Model using GoEmotions, 3 other datasets, and data augmentation on all labels except 'neutral'
+  - Model using GoEmotions, 3 other datasets, and data augmentation (double the augmentation on minority labels)
 - Measured performance metrics on individual sentiment labels
 Note: Even with gtx1080 FP32, training a model with around 90k examples took around 50 min.